Angelina Jolie’s Relationship With Her Brother Was Reportedly What Sent Brad Pitt ‘Over The Edge’

 In the meantime, Pitt has been slowly rebuilding with his life now that the drama with Jolie is dying down.
 When it comes to his dating life, however, fans shouldn’t expect Pitt to return to his ex-wife, Jennifer Aniston, anytime soon.

-According to Elle, Aniston’s good friend Chelsea Handler dispelled rumors of a potential reunion and says that Aniston doesn’t care about her ex-husband’s recent divorce.
+According to Elle, Aniston’s good friend, Chelsea Handler dispelled rumors of a potential reunion and said that Aniston doesn’t care about her ex-husband’s recent divorce.
 Handler also poked fun at the rumors about Pitt’s drug use and said it was probably brought on because he was “stuck in house with 85 kids speaking 15 different languages.”

 Pitt and Jolie have not commented on the rumors surrounding her brother’s involvement in the divorce.
 Halperin’s shocking documentary, meanwhile, is expected to be released in the coming months.